-Costs: Students are asked to contribute to the cost of a high quality hardbacked sketchbook at the start of the course to present their research.
+Costs: Students are asked to contribute to the cost of a high quality hard-backed sketchbook at the start of the course to present their research.
 All other key materials are provided, but occasionally students may be required to contribute to some material costs depending on their design.

 Trips: There is a fantastic A'Level trip to the 'The Knit & Stitch Show' where students get to see first-hand Textile artists work.
 This year we were able to offer some places to GCSE Textile students too.
+Students are asked to contribute to the cost of a high quality hard-backed sketchbook near the start of the course to present their research and development professionally.